Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

 \subsection{Application 1: class number zeta functions}

-An advantage of the study of the bivariate zeta functions of Definition~\ref{biva} is that they allow the investigation of the (univariate) class number zeta function, which encodes the class numbers of principal congruence quotients of the group considered.
-Recall that the \emph{class number} of a group $G$---denoted $\class(G)$---is the number of conjugacy classes of $G$ or, equivalently, the number of irreducible complex characters of $G$.
+An advantage of the study of the bivariate zeta functions of Definition~\ref{biva} is that they can be used to investigate (univariate) class number zeta functions, which encode the class numbers of principal congruence quotients of the groups considered.
+Recall that the \emph{class number}~$\class(G)$ of a finite group $G$ is the number of its conjugacy classes or, equivalently, the number of its irreducible complex characters.
 In particular, $\class(G)=\cczeta_G(0)=\rzeta_G(0)$.

 \begin{dfn} The \emph{class number zeta function} of the $\mathcal{T}$-group $\G(\ri)$ is